How Deal Competitor Tracker Automates Competitive Intelligence

 The Problem

-Teams typically spend 30-60 minutes per cycle on the manual version of this workflow.
-Deal Competitor Tracker reduces that to seconds per execution, with consistent output quality every time.
+Teams typically spend 30–60 minutes per cycle on the manual version of this workflow.
+Deal Competitor Tracker reduces that to seconds per execution, with consistent output quality and zero CRM data entry.

 What This Blueprint Does